 If you pre-activated your VLAN attachment and are using a layer 3 connection, the attachment can immediately start passing traffic.
-If not, you must active it before the attachment can pass traffic.
+If not, you must activate the attachment before it can pass traffic.

 When your service provider completes the VLAN attachment configuration, Google automatically configures an interface and a BGP peering session on the associated Cloud Router.
 You can't modify these Googled-defined configurations, but you can delete them if you delete your attachment.